rodriguezmatid/Tweepy-Library/README.md

 <img src="https://img.shields.io/github/stars/rodriguezmatid/Tweepy-Library?style=social" />
 </div>

-A script with commands of the Tweepy-Library
+A script with commands of the Tweepy-Library.

 Built using Tweepy, Python and the Twitter API.